tetratelabs/eg-course/docs/policy-attachments.md

 # Policy attachments

+Retries are an example of how EG extends the Kubernetes Gateway API using [Policy Attachments](https://gateway-api.sigs.k8s.io/reference/policy-attachment/).

+To understand policy attachments, we begin with an example of a feature that is part of the Kubernetes Gateway API:  [timeouts](https://gateway-api.sigs.k8s.io/api-types/httproute/?h=#timeouts-optional), and then turn our attention to [retries](https://gateway.envoyproxy.io/docs/tasks/traffic/retry/).

+---

 ## TODO

-Begin with an example of a feature that is a part of the k8s gw api:  timeouts.
-See https://gateway-api.sigs.k8s.io/api-types/httproute/?h=#timeouts-optional

-Then contrast this with a feature that is not part of the API:  retries.

-Retries are an example of how EG extends the Kubernetes Gateway API using [Policy Attachments](https://gateway-api.sigs.k8s.io/reference/policy-attachment/).
+Codify a timeouts example: configure, then test.

 ---